 Though I insist you use Dutch-processed cocoa powder for this recipe and will accept no substitute, there are other changes you can make to this base recipe:

-- milk powder—if you can't have lactose, there is lactose-free milk powder made from dehydrated lactose-free milk, or you can try soy milk powder, or even coconut milk powder.
+- Lactose-free—if you can't have lactose, there is lactose-free milk powder made from dehydrated lactose-free milk, or you can try soy milk powder, or even coconut milk powder.
 I haven't tried these alternatives.
 Note that some of these non-dairy milks may have more fat.
-These products can be more expensive
+These products can be more expensive too.

-- icing sugar—instead of icing sugar, you can use granulated sugar or super fine sugar.
-Note that these will be slower to dissolve.
+- Sugar—instead of icing sugar, you can use granulated or superfine sugar.
+Note that these are to dissolve.
 I recommend this change with reservations.
-Make this substitution at your own risk

 - Warm flavours—Add ground cinnamon, which will add a very comforting flavour